fergusq/mp/README.rst

 Things to note:

+* A variable declaration with multiple variables is expanded to multiple statements.
 * ``ExpressionBox`` is a wrapper type that contains fields that all expression share, namely the type and a boolean that tells if the expression should be made a reference (see semantics chapter).
 * There is no separate If and If-Else.
 An If without an Else is an If-Else where the Else block is a nop.
 * Assignment is an expression, and its left side is also an expression.
 The parser ensures that the left side is either a variable or an array subscript.